 Another reason to continually monitor is due to changing bill amounts.
 For example, you could have a certain amount set for utilities during the summer months and then need to make adjustments based on the temperature.

 If it’s a hot summer, you’ll have the air conditioning on longer, which may inflate your bill.
 You can adjust and lower the budget for another category just for the summer months.

-This same scenario can also go in the opposite direction, which is kind of exciting!
+This same scenario can also go in the opposite direction, which is exciting!